SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 If you want to add sophisticated data handling to your legacy code, Agile Toolkit is designed to play well with other frameworks.
 You'll find the details [here](/TODO).

-So you can use your Toolkit skills to build new projects at warp speed, and to add impressive AJAX data admin features to your legacy applications.
+So you can use your Agile Toolkit skills to build new projects at warp speed, and to add impressive AJAX features to your existing applications.